norbert-berenyi/norbert-berenyi.github.io/about.md

 _![Working hard](/images/me.jpg)_

 Hey there!
-I created this website to learn about something new, which was `Jekyll`.
-After all I decided to keep the site and post stuff...
-And to use it as my resume, I hope you like what you see.
+Originally I created this website to teach myself something new, which was `Jekyll`.
+After building the site I decided to keep it and post regularly about my professional experiences.
+Finally I also decided use it as my resume, I hope you like what you see!

 I am a very open person, I like to interact with the people surrounding me and I consider myself a good developer.
 Good but rare combination!